I talked about starting a personal blog at an internal study group!

 from now on

-Although I've launched it, I haven't been able to write any articles yet, so I'm going to increase the number of articles!
+I've launched this site, but I haven't written any articles yet, so I'm going to increase the number of posts!

 0